Wood farm fence is a must for any farm or ranch. Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.

 Post and Rail Wood Farm Fence

 Post and rail wood farm fence is the most popular design.
-It has the classic look associated with farms and ranches.
+It has the classic barn style fence look associated with farms and ranches.
 Furthermore, the design allows the fence to flow nicely in long lines over rolling terrain.

 Common designs have 2, 3, and 4 rails.
 The number of rails, the width of the rails and the space between the rails will determine the overall height of post and rail fence.

-A common mistake is nailing the boards used for the rails on the outside of the fence.
+A common mistake is nailing the boards used for the rails on wood pasture fence on the outside of the fence.

-Over time, horses or livestock rub against the fence and push on the fasteners used to attach the rails.
-This results in boards popping off.
+Over time, horses or livestock rub against the fence and push on the fasteners used to attach the rails to the posts.
+This results in boards popping off over time and creating a possible hole in the fence line.

 However, boards attached to the inside of the posts will prevent this from happening.